- The Bad Image error arises due to inaccessible DLL files, which can get corrupted or go missing for various reasons.

 5. Roll back Windows

-- Select the Choose a different restore point option if there’s a recommended restore point.
+- Select the Choose a different restore point option if there’s a recommended restore point and hit Next.

 - Click Finish to confirm your selected restore point and initiate the Windows restoration process.